PrincetonUniversity/hpc_beginning_workshop/05_effective_usage/README.md

 We see that by dividing the computation across several threads, which run on the CPU-cores, the execution time is dramatically reduced.
 The same can be done with GPUs which have 1000's of cores.

-## How to Find the Optimal Number of Processes for MPI Codes

-## How to Find the Optimal Number of GPUs for multi-GPU Codes
+A similar procedure can be used to find the optimal number of CPU-cores for MPI codes and the optimal number of GPUs for codes that use GPUs.